Massive Uncoordinated Multiple Access for Beyond 5G: Introduction

 The design of the current wireless communication systems relies on the assumption that the control signaling related to \ac{phy} and \ac{mac} layers is of negligible size compared to the payload.
 Thus, heuristic design of control signaling is acceptable and does not affect the overall system performance.
 However, in \ac{mmtc} with short-packet transmission, the control signaling can be similar in size with the payload; thus, inefficient design of control signaling leads to highly suboptimal transmission schemes.
 Excessive control signaling, e.g., the overheads, preambles, and pilots associated with device identifier, exploited for channel estimation, and used for random access procedure, hinders massive connectivity \cite{durisi2016toward}.
 Thus, efficient \ac{ma} schemes with highly limited (or non-existent) control signaling are required.

 Moreover, channel estimation is another challenge for sporadic and short-packet transmission, especially for a massive number of non-orthogonal transmissions.
 Existing channel estimation approaches are often based on the assumption that devices are active over long periods so that channel estimation through pilots and preambles is feasible.
 However, if an \ac{iot} device only transmits occasionally, such an assumption cannot longer be valid.
-Instead, channel estimation has to rely on a single transmission that may be very short, which constrains the number of pilots available to keep the overhead low \cite{zanella2013m2m}.
-Channel estimation becomes more challenging in the \ac{gf} uplink \ac{ma} scheme, where resources are randomly selected by devices.
+Instead, channel estimation has to rely on a single transmission that may be very short, which constrains the number of orthogonal pilots \cite{zanella2013m2m}.
+Channel estimation becomes more challenging in the grant-free uplink \ac{ma} scheme, where resources are randomly selected by devices \cite{mohammadkarimi2018signature}.

-The conventional request-grant and \ac{gf} uplink \ac{ma} schemes cannot provide massive connectivity since the maximum number of supported devices is limited by the number and scheduling granularity of orthogonal resources.
-Hence, uplink \ac{ma} schemes based on non-orthogonal transmission are required to boost up the uplink connectivity in \ac{mmtc}.
-In addition, the handshaking mechanism in the conventional \ac{ma} schemes require excessive control signaling in the random access procedure, which makes them inefficient for \ac{mmtc} \cite{mohammadkarimi2018signature}.

 Motivated by these facts, a new uplink \ac{ma} scheme for short-packet and sporadic traffic in \ac{mmtc} is proposed in this paper.
 The main idea behind the proposed \ac{ma} scheme is to reduce the control signaling while simultaneously supporting a massive number of uncoordinated \ac{iot} devices with a single \ac{bs}.
 The proposed \ac{ma} scheme is designed based on asynchronous \ac{dsss} with non-orthogonal spreading codebook, and is capable of supporting undetermined \ac{dsss} systems in static networks, where the \ac{bs} and \ac{iot} devices are immobile.